Worried about kids and materialism and the constant desire for more? Learn how to raise non materialistic children and instill important values.

 Should your kids want something that isn’t on your priority list, teach them to save or earn the money.
 Start a savings account for your kids where they can learn how to budget for big-ticket items.

-With a limited income, kids need to make hard decisions on what’s important and what isn’t.
-They’ll also learn how much time and effort goes into making purchases.
+With a limited income, kids are forced to make hard decisions on what’s important and what isn’t.
+They’ll also learn how much time and effort goes into making purchases, and that money doesn’t come instantly.

 If your kids aren’t old enough to grasp the concept of saving, have them wait before you make your purchases.
-My eldest had been hankering for stickers for several weeks before I bought them.
-I could spend $2 to buy stickers, but I explain to him that I don’t want to use my money to buy stickers all the time.
-So he waits.
+My eldest had been hankering for stickers for several weeks before I finally bought them.
+I could spend $2 to buy stickers, but I explained to him that I don’t want to use my money to buy stickers all the time.

 The American Psychological Association recommends kids under eight-years-old not see advertising targeting children.
 This is for good reason:

-So when your kids watch the latest ads about toy cars and junk food, they’ll believe them as truth.
+When your kids watch the latest ads about toy cars and junk food, they believe them as true.

 The less television and advertising kids watch, the less they’ll take advertising as truth.
 They won’t feel like they need these items to have fun, have friends and feel good.

 If your child happens to catch some advertising, deconstruct the message and encourage conversation.
-Let him know ads sell items, and discuss the ways they’re doing so.
-Smiling kids, fast toys, bright colors and big text.
+Let him know ads are trying to sell items, and discuss the ways they’re doing so.
+Talk about the smiling kids, the fast toys, bright colors and big text—all techniques advertisers use to get kids to buy their stuff.

 Gratitude reminds children how much they’re blessed and thwarts the desire for more stuff.